qbic-pipelines/root-tissue-segmentation/README.rst

 Reproducibility Results
 -----------------------

 A reproducibility analysis was conducted using this project.
-Models were trained a number of times (n = 10), and segmentation performance (IoU) was evaluated on the test set for each of the training runs.
-Quantitative results show no variation between training runs.
+Models were trained a number of times (*n = 10*), and segmentation performance (IoU) was measured after each training run.
+Performance metrics show no variation between training runs.

 .. image:: docs/images/rep_of_pred.png
         :alt: Reproducibility of results